Our Community Alarm scheme helps you stay at home if you are elderly or have a disability.

 How does the alarm work?

 You wear the alarm as a pendant your neck or on your wrist, so it’s with you at all times.
-When you press the alarm, it sends a call to the 24-hour monitoring centre where our operators picks up your call.
+When you press the alarm, it sends a call to the 24-hour monitoring centre and our operators pick up your call.

-Once you have signalled for help, the operator will speak to you to find out what the problem is.
+Once you've signalled for help, we'll speak to you to find out what the problem is.

-If for any reason you can’t speak, or you cannot be heard, the operator will still arrange for help.
+If you are unable to speak, or you cannot be heard, the operator will still arrange for help.

 Depending on the situation, they will contact: